svaksha/Julia.jl/Mathematics.md

 **Only [Mathematical](http://en.wikipedia.org/wiki/Lists_of_mathematics_topics) libraries and packages, and related resources.**
-NB: Many packages may not be regularly updated to work with Julia nightlies or the currently stable ver-0.4.
+NB: Many packages may not be regularly updated to work with Julia nightlies or the currently released stable version of Julia.

 + [CRYPTOGRAPHY](#cryptography)
    + [Cryptocurrency](#cryptocurrency)